 - Raised beds are great for busy gardeners.
 Raised beds keep the garden looking tidy, let me plant intensively and grow more food in less space, and are less prone to weed problems (that said, it’s very important to stay on top of weeds and never let them go to seed!)

 - Leave space for working.
-When I built my garden, I’ll admit it was tempting to cram more beds in my allotted space, but I was careful to leave enough room between each bed for easy access.
+When I built my garden, I’ll admit it was tempting to cram more beds in my allotted space to use up all the square footage, but I was careful to leave enough room between each bed for easy access.
 I wanted space for a wheelbarrow and comfortable working.
 My main pathway is four-feet wide and secondary pathways are two-feet wide.
 I also left room for seating so I would have a spot to sit and enjoy the garden.

 Annual vegetable garden planner

 Once you’ve found your site and built your garden, the initial work is done but you’ll still need to stay organized from year to year to get the most from your space.
+I find keeping a garden journal or diary diary is super helpful.
+Tech savvy gardener may wish to create a database that tracks their crops, varieties, planting dates, and harvest results.
 Here are some considerations for planning and planting your vegetable garden, as well as advice on extending the harvest season into late autumn and winter.

 The three growing seasons